 Ingredients

-- One large head of cauliflower: cut into florets, choose fresh, firm cauliflower with tight florets for the best texture
+- One large head of cauliflower: cut into florets The star of the dish providing both texture and a mild canvas for the glaze

-- Maple syrup: adds natural sweetness that balances the sriracha’s heat, look for pure maple syrup for best flavor
+- Maple syrup: Two tablespoons for a natural sweetness that balances the spice

-- Salt and pepper to taste: essential for bringing all the flavors together
+- Salt and pepper: To taste Essential for seasoning and enhancing all the other flavors

 Step-by-Step Instructions